AND COUPLES THERAPY

 (1) Grief, loss and transition, including loss of a loved one, major illness, career transition, life stage transition (e.g., new family formation, retirement, end of life).
 Since 2016, I have facilitated grief groups for spouse loss, suicide loss and teen grief and conducted crisis/loss debriefings for local communities as a volunteer for Kara, a Bay Area grief agency.

-(2) Couples therapy and pre-marital counseling, which puts the relationship dynamics front and center while also requiring skilled attunement to each partner.
+(2) Couples therapy and pre-marital counseling, which puts the relationship dynamics front and center while requiring skilled attunement to each partner.
 These multiple challenges are often unfamiliar to therapists without training in this modality.
-I have completed significant training at Gottman Institute (Level I and Level II) (link) and at the Couples Institute (Menlo Park, CA) and continue to prioritize professional development in this area.
+I have completed significant training at The Gottman Institute (Level I and Level II) (link) and at the Couples Institute (Menlo Park, CA), and I continue to prioritize professional development in this area.

 (3) Culturally informed therapy addressing relationship or family conflict in Asian immigrant or bi-racial families.
 Cultural issues challenge many minority or bi-racial families, not just new immigrants.
 My experiences living and working in different cultures and places of the world has cultivated my capacity for compassion, empathy and curiosity.
-I genuinely seek to understand each individual, couple and family from multiple lens of culture, family history, socioeconomic background, education, race and ethnicity, gender identity and assumptions, and phase of life transition.
+I genuinely seek to understand each individual, couple and family from multiple lens including culture, family history, socioeconomic background, education, race and ethnicity, gender identity and assumptions, and phase of life.

-In therapy, we process, change and learn to cope with challenging feelings and relational conflicts.
-We learn, experiment, adapt or heal - sometimes all of the above.
-More often than not, we grow.
+In psychotherapy, we process and learn to cope with challenging feelings and relational conflicts.
+We experiment, adapt, gain new perspectives, or heal - sometimes all of the above.
+And we always grow.
 Indeed, this process can be a transformational and meaning-creating journey in ways one never knew was possible.

 Every story is unique and complicated, and every story needs to be told, heard, honored and sometimes, rewritten.
-It is in this process that we accomplish the paradoxical yet inseparable pair of change and acceptance that makes it possible for us to not only survive but thrive again.
+It is in this process that we accomplish the paradoxical yet inseparable pair: change and acceptance, the pair that defines personal growth.

 Quote of the Month